 Fortunately, there are some steps you can take to prevent SAD and keep your life on track this fall/winter season.

 Have a regular exercise routine.
 Incorporating at least 30 minutes of physical activity into your day can activate your neurotransmitters and increase your mood.

 Expose yourself to as much sunlight as possible.
 Getting natural sunlight is very important during the colder months.
 Try sitting outside for a bit during the day or even just opening the blinds in your home to absorb nature’s vitamin D.

 Try light therapy.
 When it’s a gloomy day or there isn’t any natural sunlight available, light therapy is a great alternative.
 First thing in the morning, sit in front of a light therapy box for at least 20 minutes each day.

 Connect with friends and loved ones.
 The cold weather may make you feel like staying inside and isolating, but the best thing you can do is spend time with those who make you feel cared for.
 Having a positive support network can boost your mood and distract you from any negative feelings you may have.

 Meditate.
 Meditation can calm your mind and release any anxious thoughts.
 After meditating, many people feel more at peace and relaxed due to a rise in serotonin levels.

 Remember that SAD is very common and usually goes away after the winter season.
 However, if you feel overwhelmed by your symptoms or notice a major decline in your mental health, please know that you are not alone.
-At ACPNY, our behavioral health specialists are here for you and ready to help you get your mental health back on track.
+Speak to your Primary Care Provider.
+They are here for you and ready to help you get your health back on track.
 Schedule an appointment today.